Skip to main content

 Step 1.
 Create instance

-Basic information- Name: Custom
+Basic info- Name: User-defined

 - Count: 1

-ImageSelect Ubuntu 22.04 under the Basic tab
+ImageSelect Ubuntu 22.04 in the Basic tab

-- Refer to the SDK-supported OS information below
+- Refer to SDK-supported OS information below.

-Volume- Root volume: Default settings
+Volume- Root volume: Use default value

 SDK-supported OS information